 I’ve spent a lot of time on British Columbia’s coast… but not a lot of time actually on the water.
 You could say I’m more of a terrestrial mammal.
-But this summer I wanted to see what I had been missing so I went on a kayaking trip in the Johnstone Strait and Broughton Archipelago on northern Vancouver Island.
+But a few summers ago I wanted to see what I had been missing so I went on a kayaking trip in the Johnstone Strait and Broughton Archipelago on northern Vancouver Island.
 Whoa.
 How to explain it?
 I have now checked off an item I didn’t even know was on my bucket list!

 Before this trip, I thought I knew what the west coast was all about.
 But seeing it from the water brought on a completely different perspective.
 I spent five days camping on tiny islands.
 Whales surfaced and exhale meters away from me.
 I paddled through narrow passages with water so clear, looking down to the bottom was like looking into an aquarium, complete with starfish, sea anemones, and fish.
 Getting out of the boat, I explored indigenous village sites, dating back innumerable years.
 I ate amazing fresh food that I didn’t have to cook.
 Between my phone, SLR, Go Pro, and my husband’s drone I took thousands of videos and photos, hoping desperately to capture the magic of this amazing place.

 I went into this experience as a beginner (and honestly nervous) kayaker, but I left feeling as if I’d visited a truly special area.
 In this post, I’ll give you even more reasons to plan a kayaking trip to the Johnstone Strait and the Broughton Archipelago.
 And I’ll also give you all the info you need to make it happen.
 (I’ve also got a sweet discount code for you if you want to book your own trip.
 Scroll down for that.)